 If it finds any broken links, the plugin will show them in two places:

-In the Broken Link Checker widget in your WordPress dashboard
+In the Broken Link Checker module in your WordPress dashboard

 Under Tools > Broken Links.

 Broken Link Checker is super helpful – it even lets you update broken links directly through the plugin’s interface instead of navigating to the source to make changes.

 I recommend keeping this plugin even after you’ve fixed any broken links.
 Sometimes outbound links on your site stop working, and it’s good to update or remove them.